Buying an auction car is something I know a lot about and I would like to share some insight with visitors.

-My experience is based on working for one of the largest auto auctions in the U.S. as well as attending many automotive only sales as a buyers agent.
+My experience is based on working for one of the largest auto auctions in the United States as well as attending many automotive only sales as a buyers agent.

 The process can be intoxicating and overwhelming.
 The real opportunity to save thousands of dollars over retail is genuine and tangible.
 My function at the car auction was to perform frame inspections and prepare the individual vehicles for sale day.

-The next designation was the "yellow light cars".
+The next designation is the yellow light cars.
 This is when minor problems are detected on a full inspection.
-A couple examples would be if the AC was not blowing cold air or maybe a dash warning lamp was on like a check engine light.
+A couple of examples would be if the AC wasn't blowing cold air or maybe a dash warning lamp is on, like a check engine light.

-The excitement on auction day was the real opportunity to buy a vehicle thousands below market value.
+The major excitement on auction day is the real opportunity to buy a vehicle thousands below market value.

-The auction car used inventory was supplied from many different vendors but was mainly from different leasing and rental car companies.
-When turned in at the end of contract it was shipped to an auction car operation.
+The auction car used inventory came from many different vendors, but most often from different leasing and rental car companies.
+When turned in at the end of a lease car contract they shipped it to an auction house.

 Also the large rental car fleets would dispose of their aging inventory at these locations.
-Some of the vehicles where very well maintained and some not.
+Some of the vehicles were very well maintained and some not.
 The buying process would best be described as the buyer must beware and very well educated on the subject.